Firewatch: Development

-Firewatch is the first video game from Campo Santo and was created by Jake Rodkin and Sean Vanaman, who were the creative leads on The Walking Dead; Nels Anderson, the lead designer of Mark of the Ninja; and artist Olly Moss.
+Firewatch is the first game by Campo Santo and was created by Jake Rodkin and Sean Vanaman, who were the creative leads on The Walking Dead; Nels Anderson, the lead designer of Mark of the Ninja; and artist Olly Moss.
 Chris Remo was involved in many aspects of the design and also composed the score.
+In total, the game involved 11 people—eight in-house developers, and three remote workers.

 Development for Firewatch began with a single painting by Moss.
-Jane Ng, lead environmental artist at Campo Santo, was tasked with translating Moss' work into 3D environments while maintaining his stylized artistic vision.
 Moss, who had previously been known primarily for his graphic design work, had joined Vanaman and Rodkin to found Campo Santo after spending many years working on the periphery of game development.
 In creating the painting, Moss emulated National Park Service posters from the New Deal era in both color palette and iconography.
 The development team went on a camping trip to Yosemite National Park for inspiration for the game, where they visited a lookout tower built with the same design as its video game counterpart.
 Further inspiration for the game came from Vanaman and Anderson's experiences growing up in rural Wyoming.
+Jane Ng, lead environmental artist at Campo Santo, was tasked with translating Moss' work into 3D environments while maintaining his stylized artistic vision.

 Firewatch runs on the Unity game engine.
+Because the game featured a single open world instead of discrete levels, the developers split the main scene file into smaller scenes that could be stitched back together during play; splitting the map up by discipline (art, design, lighting) allowed concurrent changes and reduced development time.
 Ng disapproved of the tools for creating trees and therefore hand-modeled the 23 kinds of trees that would be placed within the game 4,600 times.
 A custom shader was also employed to produce more stylized and simplified foliage.
-The in-game fire lookout towers were built in accordance with government specifications, utilizing standard lumber size, after Ng's first attempt was unsatisfactory.
+The in-game fire lookout towers were built in accordance with government specifications, using standard lumber size, after Ng's first attempt was unsatisfactory.
+The developers tried to prevent the forest from feeling like a series of corridors or linear paths, balancing the sensation of wandering in the woods, without actually dealing with the frustration of getting lost.
+Gullies, rocks, or other terrain features were added to break up sightlines so that as the player traveled they could not see areas of the world that had not yet loaded in.
+Lower-resolution representations of the world were used in cases where the player could see but not travel to an area for better performance.